 Familiar scents: maintaining social bonds

-Your path to feline harmony: bringing it all together
+Your path to feline harmony: Bringing your cat home together

 Creating a cat-friendly home is an ongoing process of understanding, observation, and adaptation on your part.
 When you focus on providing safe spaces, ample resources, opportunities for natural behaviors, positive interactions, and a scent-sensitive environment, you empower your cat to live a happier, less stressed life.